 Vomiting is a common symptom but it can sometimes warrant emergency medical attention.
 You should go to the doctor immediately if a person:

 - suspects food poisoning

-- has a severe headache accompanied by stiff neck
+- has a severe headache accompanied by a stiff neck

 - has severe abdominal pain

 Blood in the vomit is another reason to call emergency services.
-Also called hematemesis, vomiting blood refers to a situation in which a patient:
+Vomiting blood is also known as hematemesis.
+Hematemesis refers to a situation in which a patient:

 - vomits large amounts of red blood